 Today we’ve become much more proficient.
 A gathering of 40 can be done in a day or two.
 We’ll still start about a week ahead planning the menu, but the actual cooking (sans minor mis en place prep) has been streamlined for efficiency.

 A big part of the planning lies in dish selection.
 What is going to take time to cook when everyone is already here?
 Does it have a complicated prep?
 Is it possible to be made ahead?

 A complicated or time-killing dish isn’t necessarily better tasting than a quick dish.
 If there is already one dish you must have which takes a lot of prep time, eliminate others which will compete for that time.
 There needs to be several quick, easy, and delicious dishes at your disposal.

 Chicken wings fill that need for us time and again.
 They can be quickly prepped.
 Mass baked on sheet pans, evenly gently kept warm or re-heated if you need to bake them ahead of time, then tossed in their final sauce when ready to serve.
 And few things go better with beer and football than chicken wings.

 This is our latest favorite, basically taking the sauce we used for the curried smashed potatoes and tossing it with the wings.
 Which is also another party short-cut.
 One sauce, two distinct dishes.
 You can also easily sub in your favorite sauce instead of the curry if you have a more conservative group you are feeding.
 Here’s our other chicken wing recipes for ideas or you can always serve them with a side of or tossed in a home-made Sriracha style sauce:

 - While wings bake, make curry sauce.
-Combine coconut milk, 3 T curry powder, honey, fish sauce, and chili garlic sauce in a medium saucepan.
-Simmer over low heat for 20 minutes or until it thickens to a gravy-like consistency.
+Combine coconut milk, curry powder, honey, fish sauce, and chili garlic sauce in a medium saucepan.
+Simmer over low heat for 5 minutes or until it thickens to a bit.

 - In a large bowl, toss wings with curry sauce and serve immediately.